Protein electrophoresis

 SPE results: Densitometer tracing and protein concentration table

-SPE is most commonly performed to distinguish between hyperglobulinemia caused by an innate and/or acquired immune response (i.e. an acute-phase response and/or “polyclonal gammopathy”) from hyperglobulinemia caused by the neoplastic proliferation of a clone of B lymphocytes or plasma cells (“monoclonal gammopathy”).
-Serum protein electrophoresis is not typically useful in cases of hypoproteinemia.
+Serum protein electrophoresis is most commonly performed to distinguish between hyperglobulinemia caused by an innate or acquired immune response or both (an acute phase response for innate immunity and a “polyclonal” gammopathy for acquired immunity) from hyperglobulinemia caused by the neoplastic proliferation of a clone of B lymphocytes or plasma cells (“monoclonal” gammopathy).
+Serum protein electrophoresis is not typically useful in cases of hypoproteinemia or to confirm an immunodeficiency.
 Electrophoresis is not the appropriate method for quantifying individual immunoglobulins or immunoglobulin levels against a specific antigen (e.g. infectious agents).

-Electrophoresis can also be performed on other fluids, including urine (for potential identification of Bence-Jones proteins in animals with suspected multiple myeloma), body cavity fluids (e.g. peritoneal fluid for supporting the diagnosis of Feline Infectious Peritonitis, but this is not commonly done) and cerebrospinal fluid (for various neurologic diseases; again this is not commonly done).
+Electrophoresis can also be performed on other fluids, including urine (for potential identification of monoclonal proteins in animals with suspected multiple myeloma with immunofixation; see more below), body cavity fluids (e.g. peritoneal fluid for supporting the diagnosis of feline infectious peritonitis, but this is not commonly done) and cerebrospinal fluid (for various neurologic diseases; again this is not commonly done).

 Method of measurement

 Electrophoresis separates proteins of body fluids into multiple bands using different media as described above.
-At Cornell, we used to use agarose gel electrophoresis, which is the method used for most of the images in this page (unless noted otherwise).
+At Cornell, we used to use agarose gel electrophoresis, which is the method used for most of the images in this page (unless noted otherwise), but are now using capillary zone electrophoresis.

 • Agarose gel electrophoresis: The procedure begins with applying an aliquot of the serum to a gel.
 The gel contains an alkaline buffer, and in this environment, all the proteins have a negative charge of different magnitude.
 A strong electrical current then is passed through the medium for a set time period.
 During this time the proteins migrate from the application point toward the positively charged anode for varying distances related to their charge, size, and shape.
 More than one type of protein may migrate to the same location in the gel (therefore, one peak may contain many different proteins).
 Albumin has the strongest negative charge in the alkaline gel environment and is one of the smallest proteins in serum.
 Due to the charge and small size, albumin migrates the furthest.
 Large and more weakly charged proteins, such as the immunoglobulins, may migrate very little within the electrical current.
 After a set period, the gel with the separated proteins is removed and immersed in a solution which stains the protein.
 Several stains can be used, which have different affinities for the proteins in serum, e.g. colloidal blue, sudan black, acid blue.
 These stains may give different results or may highlight different bands, therefore the same method should be used when comparing results in an individual patient.
 The agarose gels used to be stained with acid blue in our laboratory.
 Clearing the gel in acetic acid reveals a series of bands at different positions; the width and density of the bands depends on the amount of proteins with that particular electrophoretic mobility.
 After drying, the gel can be inspected visually for the distribution of bands.
 Each band on the gel represents one or more proteins with similar size and charge characteristics.
 Albumin is the most abundant single protein in serum and forms a single distinct band in the gel.
 The globulins are further separated into as many as 12 bands, depending on the species and the underlying disease processes.
 These bands are assigned into groups or fractions typically designated α1, α2, β1, β2, and γ, based on their location relative to albumin (α globulins are right next to albumin with γ globulins being the furthest away from albumin).
 The gel is then placed in an instrument, called a densitometer, which determines the amount of protein in each band by its absorbance of light.
 The densitometer translates this information into a series of peaks called an electrophoretogram.
 The technologist and clinical pathologist make the (somewhat subjective) decision of how to divide the peaks into the several fractions.
 The area under each curve is proportional to the percentage of that fraction in serum.
 The concentration of protein in each fraction in serum is determined by multiplying the total protein concentration of the fluid (obtained from the chemistry analyzer, by the Biuret reaction) by the percentage value of each fraction (i.e. absolute protein fraction in g/dL = total protein in g/dL x % from densitometer).
 The absolute values are then compared to reference intervals for the concerned species, if available.